Dunkmania101/python-music-generator/README.md

 where it occasionally repeats previous segments for better sounding music.

+There are a few parameters that can be changed at the top of the "music.py" file.
+These include the length of the piece, the way the notes are played and settings for the sound system.

 It plays through Fluidsynth with an sf2 pack.
 Feel free to change the output system if you need / want something else.

 __Installing Dependencies ==>__

 For ubuntu:
 $ sudo apt install python3 python3-pip fluidsynth

 For other distributions:
 Use your package manager to install __python3 python3-pip fluidsynth__